CATHOLIC MASS READINGS: Tuesday of the Eighth Week in Ordinary Time 3.5.19 – USCCB/ NABRE

 Historic Bible

-CATHOLIC MASS READINGS: Wednesday of the Second Week in Ordinary Time 1.23.19 – USCCB/ NABRE
+CATHOLIC MASS READINGS: Saturday of the Seventh Week in Ordinary Time 3.2.19 – USCCB/ NABRE

 Historic Bible